SDE-Driven Spatio-Temporal Hypergraph Neural Networks for Irregular Longitudinal fMRI Connectome Modeling in Alzheimer's Disease: Experiments and Results

 \section{Experiments and Results}

-We evaluate the proposed SDE-HGNN framework along four aspects: (i) longitudinal disease progression prediction under varying follow-up lengths on the OASIS-3 dataset; (ii) diagnostic classification on the ADNI dataset; (iii) ablation studies to analyze the contributions of key model components; and (iv) saliency visualization to assess model interpretability.
+We evaluate SDE-HGNN along four aspects: (i) longitudinal disease progression prediction under varying follow-up lengths on the OASIS-3 dataset; (ii) diagnostic classification on the ADNI dataset; (iii) ablation studies to analyze the contributions of key model components; and (iv) saliency visualization to assess model interpretability.

-\textbf{\textit{Datasets.}} We conduct experiments on two publicly available longitudinal neuroimaging datasets: OASIS-3~\cite{marcus2010open} and ADNI~\cite{mueller2005alzheimer}. \textbf{OASIS-3 cohort}: The OASIS-3 cohort contains 747 subjects, including 193 progressive subjects and 554 stable subjects.
+\textbf{\textit{Datasets.}} We conduct experiments on two publicly available longitudinal neuroimaging datasets: OASIS-3~\cite{marcus2010open} and ADNI~\cite{mueller2005alzheimer}.
+The OASIS-3 cohort contains 747 subjects, including 193 progressive subjects and 554 stable subjects.
 Each subject contributes up to six irregular longitudinal visits, which are mapped to cohort-mean follow-up months: baseline, 34, 62, 74, 81, and 93 months.
-The irregular intervals between visits make this dataset particularly suitable for evaluating continuous-time disease progression models. \textbf{ADNI cohort}: The ADNI cohort includes 289 subjects (135 healthy controls, 100 MCI, and 54 AD).
+The irregular intervals between visits make this dataset particularly suitable for evaluating continuous-time disease progression models.
+The ADNI cohort includes 289 subjects (135 healthy controls, 100 MCI, and 54 AD).
 We evaluate three binary diagnostic tasks: HC vs.\ AD, HC vs.\ MCI, and MCI vs.\ AD.

 \textbf{\textit{Experimental Setup.}} For both datasets, rs-fMRI scans were preprocessed using the standard fMRIPrep pipeline~\cite{esteban2019fmriprep}, including slice-timing correction, MCFLIRT-based motion correction, and spatial normalization to the MNI152 template.
 To further reduce motion artifacts, ICA-AROMA~\cite{pruim2015ica} was applied, followed by spatial smoothing with a 6 mm FWHM Gaussian kernel.
 The cortex was parcellated using the Schaefer-100 atlas~\cite{schaefer2018local}, yielding 100 regions of interest (ROIs).
 ROI-level BOLD time series were extracted and used to construct node features for hypergraph modeling.
 To prevent data leakage and ensure predictive validity, only longitudinal scans prior to the point of clinical conversion were used for progressive subjects.